department-of-veterans-affairs/vets-website/docs/FrontEndTests101.md

 1. How does jsdom fit into our testing environment?

-Copied from README:

-Unittests are done via mocha with the chai assertion library run directly via the mocha test runner without going through karma or PhantomJS.
-This means they run very fast.

-Unfortunately, it also means there is no true window or document provided which breaks ReactTestUtils's simulate calls.
-To rememdy, a fake window and document are provided using jsdom and bootstrapped in test/util/mocha-setup.js which is required via test/mocha.opts
+Our unit tests are run on Node as opposed to in a browser.
+The benefit of this is that the tests run much faster.
+The downside is that we aren't provided with a window or DOM upon which to make calls or append elements.
+This will break ReactTestUtil's `simulate()` calls.
+To remedy, a fake window and document are provided using jsdom and bootstrapped in `test/util/mocha-setup.js`, which is required via `test/mocha.opts`.

 2. Why Electron?

-At the time we implemented it, it was supposedly faster to run the e2e tests in Electron than just using Nightwatch and Chrome.
-But it is also much harder to debug.
+At the time we implemented Electron (Jan 2017), it was faster to run the e2e tests in Electron than in PhantomJS, which is what we were using before.
+However, there are some downsides to using Electron:

-3. Does anyone ever use Saucelabs to run the tests?
+- It is harder to debug tests (no access to devtools)
+- There are some known issues with resizing the window to test at different widths

+Possible solutions:
+- Offer a command line option to run the e2e tests either with Electron or just using Chrome's webdriver, as opposed to having to make a configuration change
+- The headless option might be faster than Electron now (Jan 2018); investigate this further

+3. Why Saucelabs?

+Saucelabs was originally added to be used on a merge to production, for one-off testing situations, or for running tests on different window sizes and browsers.
+However, it was a huge lift to make this possible and is very difficult to get all tests to pass everywhere.

+One benefit of Saucelabs is that it can be used to test on specific browsers to debug a problem.
+However, Browserstack may be easier to use for this.
+Automated testing is better supported in Saucelabs, but manual testing is easier to do in Browserstack.

+4. How do we do accessibility testing?

+We use both manual tests (VoiceOver, typically) and automated tests (using aXe).

+NVDA another option for manual testing and is supposed to be a better tool than VoiceOver, but it is only available on Windows.
+It would be a huge lift to get NVDA set up using Browserstack or some other virtual environment.

+5. How do you measure code coverage?

+It is possible to measure code coverage by running the command line script `npm run test:coverage`.

+We are planning to turn off code climate, which is currently run before merging to master during the PR review stage.
+However, it might be useful to replace it with something like coveralls in order to more consistently measure our code coverage with each addition of code.